ConsentiumIoT/EdgeVision/README.md

 ## 📝 License

 **MIT License**
-© 2025 Consentium IoT Labs Pvt.
-Ltd.
+© 2025 Consentium IoT.
 Redistribution and use in source and binary forms must retain this header.

 ---

-> Empowering smart sensing at the edge — built by [Consentium IoT](https://www.consentiumiot.com)
+> Empowering smart vision at the edge — built by [Consentium IoT](https://www.consentiumiot.com)